Olical/bastion/README.md

 lein figwhell
 ```

 Then you have a hot reloading environment with tests and all, amazing!
 We want our tools to *just work* with sane defaults.
-The very popular [standard][] linter is testament to this.
+The very popular [standard][] linter is a testament to this.

 This is where bastion comes in, it assumes everything you need to get a modern build with great linting and a production bundle in one command.
 It can provide a reloading development server out of the box.